What Does it Mean to Study Health Promotion?

 Health education is a rigorous profession.
 Before embarking upon any course of study, make sure that this field is right for you.
 This field requires intensive study; it is a combination of science and social work.

-Key Skills of Certified Health Education Specialists
+Key Skills of Health Promotion Specialists

 - Implement health education programs.
 After developing core strategies and building public demand, health educators must hit the streets to deliver their messages.
 Depending on the kind of program, educators may use a variety of mass media and direct client contact to execute their plans.

 - Manage programs and personnel.
 Skilled health education professionals oversee teams of specialists that work together to deliver program services directly to target communities.
 Team leaders often recruit publicists, community organizers, social workers, teachers, clergy, and other key people to execute successful programs.
-Juggling the schedules of these team members and providing them with resources becomes the central focus of the project manager.
+Juggling the schedules of these team members and supplying them with resources becomes the central focus of the project manager.

 - Evaluate health education programs.
 To justify continued funding and to gauge the effectiveness of programs, health educators develop a set of metrics they can use to quantify program results.
 Much like the process of evaluating customer service in a private business, program leaders must act quickly if programs fail to meet the objectives of the original plan.